 Heat Up Speed

-We found the time it took a heating pad to actually get hot to be one of the most significant factors on our overall opinion of the pad.
-You're most likely turning to a heating pad to relieve pain or at the very least minor disfomfort, and having to wait only two minutes instead of six minutes to start feeling that relief can feel like a very significant difference.
-We measured heat up speed by placing every pad on a surface with low heat conductivity (that's the fanciest way we've ever said 'couch') and then plugging them in turning them on their highest setting.
-We then started a timer and pointed an infrared thermometer at the center of the pad and waited until it read 100˚ fahrenheit - a temperature every pad could reach and at which we found the heat to start feeling both noticeable and helpful.
+We found the time it took a heating pad to actually get hot to be one of the most significant factors in our overall opinion of the pad.
+You're most likely turning to a heating pad to relieve pain or at the very least minor discomfort, and having to wait only two minutes instead of six minutes to start feeling that relief can feel like a very significant difference.
+We measured heat-up speed by placing every pad on a surface with low heat conductivity (that's the fanciest way we've ever said 'couch') and then plugging them in and turning them on their highest setting.
+We then started a timer and pointed an infrared thermometer at the center of the pad and waited until it read 100˚ Fahrenheit — a temperature every pad could reach and at which we found the heat to start feeling noticeable and helpful.

 Ease of Use

 Some pads are a bit stingy with their heating elements, resulting in high temperatures in the center of the pad that quickly drop off as you approach the edges.
 We measured heat evenness both subjectively and objectively.
-Subjectively we used each pad and noted if we noticed any colder spots.
-Objectively we measured the temperature at the center of each pad with an infrared red thermometer, and then took four more measurements two inches down and two inches in from each corner.
+Subjectively we used each pad and noted any colder spots.
+Objectively we measured the temperature at the center of each pad with an infrared red thermometer and then took four more measurements, two inches down and two inches in from each corner.
 This revealed if the pad got colder towards the edges or not.

-We found most rectangular pads to provide fairly even heat throughout, with the Sunbeam King Size Xpressheat being one notable exception (its temp dropped over 18˚ from the center to the plug edge of the pad).
-More specifically ergonomic models tend to have more inconsistencies due to their non-standard shapes.
-For example, the Sunbeam Renue Neck & Shoulder 14 x 22 ends up putting more heat towards the neck while its sibling model, the Sunbeam Renue Neck & Shoulder 22 x 19 focusses more heat on the shoulders.
+We found most rectangular pads to provide fairly even heat throughout, with the Sunbeam King Size XpressHeat being one notable exception (its temp dropped over 18˚ from the center to the plug edge of the pad).
+More specifically, ergonomic models tend to have more inconsistencies due to their non-standard shapes.
+For example, the Sunbeam Renue Neck & Shoulder 14 x 22 ends up putting more heat towards the neck while its sibling model, the Renue Neck & Shoulder 22 x 19, focuses more heat on the shoulders.
 The Pure Enrichment PureRelief Lumbar and Abdominal ended up being one of the most consistent models we tested, providing intense and even heat across the entirety of the low back.